-The sixth, and final point, is linked to the previous and that the Treaty is not about Māori privilege or a desire to erode non-Māori rights.
+The seventh, and final point, is that the Treaty is not about Māori privilege or a desire to erode non-Māori rights.
 What it is however, is about equality and balance - an expectation by Māori of equal access to health services, appropriate outcomes, and in the design and delivery of health policies and services.
 These issues are of course also based on need - Māori health inequalities, and any number of well-considered disparities.
 However, a needs based analysis is but one framework through which Māori health concerns can be addressed and in reality differs little from an approach derived from the Treaty.
-The only difference however, is that a Treaty based approach is likely to have broader Māori appeal - in part because it is not a deficit based model, but fundamentally because it is aligned with Māori development or advancement and a desire to focus on solutions rather than negative statistics.
+The only difference however, is that a Treaty based approach is likely to have broader Māori appeal - in part because it avoids a deficit based model, but fundamentally because it is aligned with Māori development, Māori advancement and a desire to focus on solutions rather than negative statistics.
+In this regard the Treaty may be considered as an appropriate framework for Māori health development.

 Kia ora koutou.